canonical/ubuntu-image-legacy/README.rst

 Requirements
 ============

-Ubuntu 16.04 (Xenial Xerus) is the minimum platform requirement.
+Ubuntu 16.04 (Xenial Xerus) is the minimum platform requirement, but Ubuntu 16.10 (Yakkety Yak) or newer is recommended.
 Python 3.5 is the minimum Python version required.
 All required third party packages are available in the Ubuntu archive.

 If you want to run the test suite locally, you should install all the build dependencies named in the `debian/control` file.
 The easiest way to do that